-Since the last decade, inequality has re-emerged as a critical public issue, shaping policy debates across many parts of the world, including Southeast Asia.
-While the region is often characterized as having a moderate level of income inequality lower than in Sub-Saharan Africa and Latin America, the two regions with the highest levels it still recorded higher inequality than Europe and Central Asia in 2020.
-Moreover, inequality levels vary significantly across Southeast Asian countries.
-According to Credit Suisse’s Global Wealth Report 2016, Thailand and Indonesia ranked as the third- and fourth-most unequal countries in the world, respectively, following Russia and India.
-This diversity makes Southeast Asia a compelling site for inquiry among political scientists, economists, political economists, sociologists, anthropologists, and other scholars interested in examining the complexity and dynamics of inequality under late-capitalist development.
+The 2026 IFAR Conference invites critical examination of the complex relationships between state-building, economic development, and inequality in Southeast Asia.
+Although the region is often characterized as exhibiting moderate income inequality—lower than in Sub-Saharan Africa and Latin America, the two regions with the highest levels globally—it nonetheless recorded higher inequality than Europe and Central Asia in 2020.
+Inequality levels also vary considerably across Southeast Asian countries, making the region a compelling site of inquiry for political scientists, economists, political economists, sociologists, anthropologists, and other scholars seeking to understand the dynamics of inequality under late-capitalist development.

 Three days of inspiring talks, networking, and knowledge exchange